 Correcting Vitamin D Toxicity

 Correcting a toxic level of vitamin D takes serious medical help.
-It involves being given fluids through your veins and being hooked up to and IV, taking medications that make you pee like crazy, and most importantly STOPPING YOUR VITAMIN D SUPPLEMENT ASAP.
+It involves being given fluids through your veins and being hooked up to and IV, taking diuretic medications that make you pee more often, and most importantly STOPPING YOUR VITAMIN D SUPPLEMENT ASAP.

 You will likely also be asked to avoid eating high calcium foods like milk, yogurt, cheese, and calcium fortified foods.